TheCellule/python-bleson/docs/api_internal.rst

 API - Mac
 ---------

-To use CoreBluetooth in a background thread Bleson mixes the use of `ctypes` and PyObjC.
+The CoreBluetooth dispatch queue is run in a background thread, requires the use of features added in PyObjC 4.1 for macOS < 10.12.
-A `dispatch_queue_t` is created using `ctypes` and is then passed to the CoreBluetooth managers via PyObjC.

 API - Windows